dhodun/traffic-cam/README.md

 ABOX Raspberry Pi 3 B+ Complete Starter Kit with Model B Plus Motherboard 32GB Micro SD Card NOOBS, 5V 3A On/Off Power Supply, Premium Black Case, HDMI Cable, SD Card Reader with USB A&USB C, Heatsink.

 I had a previous Object Detection with Edge TPU project setup on this pi, but will wipe it for this new project.
-I Used NOOB to wipe and reinstall Raspbian with full desktop.
+I Used NOOBS to wipe and reinstall Raspbian with full desktop.

 Make sure the OS is up to date: